In 2025, the cost to install recessed lighting typically ranges from $81 to $407 per fixture, including both materials and professional labor.

 |

-Most common and affordable finish for recessed lighting trims, blends seamlessly with most ceilings
+The most common and affordable finish.
+It blends seamlessly with most white ceilings.

 |